thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **getFullAccessToken**
 > Token getFullAccessToken(getFullAccessTokenRequest)

   Version: 9.0.0.cl or later   Gets an authentication token and creates a full session in ThoughtSpot for a given user.
 By default, the token obtained from ThoughtSpot remains valid for 5 mins.
 You can generate the token for a user by providing a `username` and `password`, or by using the cluster’s `secret_key` (for [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable)).
 To generate a `secret_key` on your cluster, the administrator must enable **Trusted authentication** in the **Develop** > **Customizations** > **Security Settings** page.
-For more information, see [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable).  **Note**: When both `password` and `secret_key` are included in the API request, `password` takes precedence.  #### Just-in-time provisioning  For just-in-time user creation and provisioning, define the following attributes:  * `auto_create` * `username` * `display_name` * `email` * `group_identifiers`  Set `auto_create` to `True` if the user is not available in ThoughtSpot.
+For more information, see [Trusted authentication](https://developers.thoughtspot.com/docs/?pageid=trusted-auth#trusted-auth-enable).  **Note**: When both `password` and `secret_key` are included in the API request, `password` takes precedence.
+If Multi-Factor Authentication (MFA) is enabled on your instance, the API login request with basic authentication (`username`  and `password` ) returns an error.
+You can switch to token-based authentication with  `secret_key`  or contact ThoughtSpot Support for assistance.  #### Just-in-time provisioning  For just-in-time user creation and provisioning, define the following attributes:  * `auto_create` * `username` * `display_name` * `email` * `group_identifiers`  Set `auto_create` to `True` if the user is not available in ThoughtSpot.
 If the user already exists in ThoughtSpot and the `auto_create` parameter is set to `true`, the API call will update user properties like display name, email and group assignment.
 For more information, see [Just-in-time provisioning](https://developers.thoughtspot.com/docs/just-in-time-provisioning).
 To add a new user and assign privileges, you need `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
-If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege is required.  #### Attribute-Based Access Control (ABAC) with tokens  You can define Attribute-Based Access Control (ABAC) parameters to assign security entitlements to users during session creation.
-For more information, see [ABAC via token](https://developers.thoughtspot.com/docs/abac-user-parameters).
-Specify the object type as `LOGICAL_TABLE`.
-The `LIVEBOARD` and `ANSWER` object types are not supported.  #### Important point to note All options in the token creation APIs changing the content in ThoughtSpot will do so during the token creation and not when the token is being used for authentication.
+If [Role-Based Access Control (RBAC)](https://developers.thoughtspot.com/docs/rbac) is enabled, the `CONTROL_TRUSTED_AUTH`(**Can Enable or Disable Trusted Authentication**) privilege is required.  #### Important point to note All options in the token creation APIs changing the content in ThoughtSpot will do so during the token creation and not when the token is being used for authentication.
 For example, `auto_create:true` will create the user when the authentication token is created.
-Similarly, using `user_parameters` with `persist: true` persists security parameters on the user profile when the token is created and not during authentication.

 ### Example